FAQ's about Engineering Physics

 What kinds of undergraduate research opportunities are there?

 Most Engineering Physics majors participate in some kind of undergraduate research while at KU.
 It is not required for the degree, but it is required for graduating with Departmental Honors.
 Numerous research opportunities are available in the affiliated engineering discipline and, on the physics side, the faculty is active in research in fields such as nanotechnology, quantum computing, semiconductor lasers, nonlinear dynamics, astrophysics, nuclear and particle physics.

 What can I do with an Engineering Physics degree?

 With a B.S. in Engineering Physics, you can get a job either as a scientist or an engineer.
 Graduates have found positions in high technology research and development with large companies or the government.
 Recent graduates have been hired by companies such as Rockwell International, Texas Instruments, and General Dynamics.
 About half of our graduates choose to go on to graduate study and have been accepted into top programs.
 Students can go to graduate school in either their engineering discipline or physics.
 Business school, law school (especially patent law), and medical school are other possible career paths.
 Areas of specialization depend on which design option you choose and may include careers in digital electronics, robotics, material science, space exploration, or alternative energy sources.

 Where can I get more information?

-Visit the Physics Department or School of Engineering Web sites to learn more about the faculty, events, programs and student services or contact the program director, Prof. Steve Hawley, at email@example.com.
+Visit the Physics Department or School of Engineering Web sites to learn more about the faculty, events, programs and student services or contact the program director, Prof. Chris Fischer, at email@example.com.